5% OFF — Only 5 Minutes!

 It’s Cold, Dark, And SAD: You Might Have Seasonal Affective Disorder

-As daylight disappears and temperatures drop in the fall, many people notice a shift in their mood, energy, and sleep.
-For five percent of Americans, there is a risk for...
+In the fall, many people notice a shift in their mood, energy, and sleep.

 Too Tired to Do the Dishes?
 It Might Be Depression

-A common misconception about major depressive disorder is that a person with the disorder can’t get out of bed and skips classes and work.While this may be true for moderate...
+A common misconception about depression is that a person can’t get out of bed.

 Feeling Blue And Depressed On Holidays?
 Here Are A Few Things You Can Control